kermanqi/PDEllipse/README.md

-# PDBlend, a 2D Peridynamic Solver
+# PDEllipse, a 2D Peridynamic Solver

 This repository contains a Peridynamic solver for simulating failure and fracture processes in two-dimensional solid domains.
 The code implements a blended-Peridynamics approach that efficiently captures crack initiation and propagation mechanisms.
 As a demonstration, the provided input files are configured to simulate a three-point bending test of a concrete beam under monotonic loading conditions.